 What information do you share with the nonprofits when I make a donation?

 When you make a donation, your contact information isn't shared with the nonprofit or creator.
 If you choose to make a 'public' donation when giving on live chat, the creator hosting the live stream can see your account name and how much you've donated.
-You can learn more about how your information is used here
+Learn more about how your information is used

 Creator and fundraiser FAQs